-Income tax expense (benefit) consists of current income taxes in the various jurisdictions where we are subject to taxation, primarily the United States, as well as deferred income taxes and changes in the related assessment of the recoverability of deferred tax assets reflecting the net tax effects of temporary differences between the carrying amounts of assets and liabilities in each of these jurisdictions for financial reporting purposes and the amounts used for income taxes as we have sufficient net operating loss carryforwards for local tax purposes.
+Income tax expense (benefit) consists of current income taxes in the various jurisdictions where we are subject to taxation, primarily the United States, as well as deferred income taxes and changes in the related assessment of the recoverability of deferred tax assets reflecting the net tax effects of temporary differences between the carrying amounts of assets and liabilities in each of these jurisdictions for financial reporting purposes and the amounts used for income tax purposes.
+Under current U.S. tax law, the federal statutory tax rate applicable to corporations is 21%.
+Our operations in Korea do not report income taxes as we have sufficient net operating loss carryforwards for local tax purposes.
 Our annual effective tax rate fluctuates based on our financial results, as well as the product mix and geographic breakdown of operations and sales.
 Additionally, future effective tax rates are subject to the tax regimes in which we operate remaining consistent with their current arrangements.